lcbarnett/kuramoto/README.md

 # kuramoto
-An efficient C implementation of the standard Kuramoto coupled oscillators system, with Matlab interface.
+An efficient C implementation of the standard Kuramoto coupled oscillators system

 <img src="formula.png">

+with Matlab interface.

 To compile the C code, in a terminal navigate to the kuramoto/C directory and type 'make' (assuming the 'make' program is installed on your system).